gk28th/n3ds-calculator/README.md

-Intended for learning purposes only
+Intended for learning purposes only.
 Link to this page for the download